vdhamer/Photo-Club-Hub-HTML/.github/README.md

 > The idea is to provide a _central_ portal to view images managed _locally_ by the individual clubs.

-This concept similar to the hierarchy of distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate readable internet addresses into numeric addresses: this app has one entry point (a filed named `root.level1.json`) that can forward the viewer to clubs with membership lists (`level2.json` files).
+This concept is comparable to the hierarchy of distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate textual internet addresses into numeric internet addresses: this app has one entry point (a filed named `root.level1.json`) that can forward the viewer to clubs with membership lists (`level2.json` files).
-These lead the viewer to image portfolios as managed by the clubs.
+These lead the viewer to image portfolios as managed by the photo clubs.

-This MacOS app will (in a later version) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static HTML website or subsite.
+This MacOS app will (in a later version) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static HTML pages for a new or existing website.
-That website serves as an alternative for the `Photo Club Hub` iOS app: it allows users to view the images on devices running Android, Windows, MacOS, etc.

 ## Comparing both apps

 TODO: add side-by-side comparison screenshots.

+This website generator serves as an alternative for the `Photo Club Hub` iOS app: it allows users to view the images on devices running Android, Windows, MacOS, etc.

 | Variant  | Photo Club Hub | Photo Club Hub HTML |
 | ----------- | :-----------: | :-------: |